netscaler/cloud-native-getting-started/on-prem/2-Tier-deployment/README.md

-# Deploy Citrix Cloud native solution for 2- Tier Ingress Topology in on-prem Kubernetes cluster (Tier 1 ADC as Citrix ADC VPX, Tier 2 ADC as Citrix ADC CPX)
+# NetScaler load balancing microservices from on-prem Kubernetes cluster (Tier 1 ADC as VPX, Tier 2 ADC as CPX) using Role base access

 In this guide you will learn:
+* How to limit the scope of Citrix Ingress controller for namespace using Role based RBAC
 * How to deploy a microservice application exposed as Ingress type service.
 * How to deploy a Citrix ADC CPX to Load Balancer microservice applications.
 * How to isolate two team workload (microservice apps, CPX, CIC, Ingress) using K8s namespace.